FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-all-modules-24.04.md

 simple and Pythonic domain language.
  - [SQLite/3.45.3-GCCcore-13.3.0](SQLite: SQL Database Engine in a C Library)
 SQLite: SQL Database Engine in a C Library
+ - [SRA-Toolkit/3.2.0-gompi-2024a](The SRA Toolkit, and the source-code SRA System Development Kit (SDK), will allow you to programmatically access data housed within SRA and convert it from the SRA format)
+The SRA Toolkit, and the source-code SRA System Development Kit (SDK), will allow you to programmatically access data housed within SRA and convert it from the SRA format
  - [STAR/2.7.11b-GCC-13.2.0](STAR aligns RNA-seq reads to a reference genome using uncompressed suffix arrays.)
 [easyconfig](https://github.com/FredHutch/easybuild-life-sciences/blob/master/easyconfigs/s/STAR/STAR-2.7.11b-GCC-13.2.0.eb)
 STAR aligns RNA-seq reads to a reference genome using uncompressed suffix arrays.